Advising

 Primary major requirements can be found on the department website and in the academic programs catalog.
 Additional majors are required to complete the same 30 credits of Economics courses as EC BA majors, plus the BA STEM requirement and a calculus course.
 Second degree candidates must complete at least 150 total credits and the same College and Economics requirements as primary majors.
 Minor requirements can be found in the academic programs catalog.

-Students in all EC programs are encouraged to meet with an advisor to review requirements specific to their circumstances.
+Students in all EC programs are encouraged to meet with an adviser to review requirements specific to their circumstances.
 You may also email general questions to advising@econ.msu.edu.

 Yes.
 All students must apply for graduation for the semester in which they expect to complete their requirements.
 The application is available at student.msu.edu.
 From the home page, click the “Academic Progress” tile, then “Graduation” and “Apply for Graduation” on the left-side navigation.
 After you apply, you can view and edit your diploma name and mailing address using the “View Graduation Status” link.
 Diplomas are mailed to all students 4-6 weeks after the semester ends, regardless of commencement participation.